The core elements of AIMS

 model

-our modelling approach describes metadata as application profiles in a modular and hierachical fashion from elements of established controlled terminolgies
+our modelling approach describes metadata as application profiles in a modular and hierarchical fashion from elements of established controlled terminologies

 infrastructure

-we provide a central web-UI to manage metadata schemata on our platfrom backed by repositories to store them as well as related validated metadata sets.
+we provide a central web-UI to manage metadata schemata on our platform backed by repositories to store them as well as related validated metadata sets.

 use-cases

-from the start we include two use-cases with multiple applications from different fields of engineering for the platform to be fully integrated into the scientific workflow.
+from the start we include use cases with multiple applications from different fields of engineering, physics, and material sciences for the platform to be fully integrated into the scientific workflow.

 About AIMS and our motivation